About this course

 Learning Objectives

-• Identify at least 3 observable behaviors that signal reliability on a construction site (on-time arrival, readiness to work, following instructions without repeated reminders).
+• Identify at least 3 observable behaviors that signal reliability on a construction site.

-• Use a Daily Readiness Checklist before each shift to confirm preparedness with proper PPE, tools, documentation, and information for the day's tasks.
+• Use a Daily Readiness Checklist before each shift.

-• Describe how employability skills—dependability, following procedures, speaking up respectfully—directly support OSHA-aligned safety practices and reduce job-site risk.
+• Describe how employability skills directly support OSHA-aligned safety practices

-• Apply a "Stop–Think–Act" job aid when unsure how to proceed or upon noticing a potential hazard.
+• Apply a "Stop–Think–Act" job aid when unsure how to proceed.

-• Use a Toolbox Talk Communication Checklist to contribute during a morning huddle in a way that is concise, respectful, and balanced.
+• Use a Toolbox Talk Communication Checklist to contribute at a morning huddle.

-• Practice a 3-step approach (Describe → Explain Impact → Ask for Next Step) for handling minor conflict or giving and receiving feedback with coworkers or supervisors.
+• Practice a 3-step approach for handling minor conflict or giving/receiving feedback.

-• Apply a 4-step Field Problem-Solving Card (Define → Options → Consult → Safest Next Step) to common on-site issues such as missing materials or unclear instructions.
+• Apply a 4-step Field Problem-Solving Card to a common on-site issue.

 Course outline